-Students enrolled in the MS degree in nursing with a concentration in nurse-midwifery track take 38 credits of core coursework in the CHRP Midwifery Education Program and an additional 20 credits in the CON toward the fulfillment of the MS degree.
+Students enrolled in the Adv.
+Certificate midwifery/MS nursing track take 37-8 credits of core coursework in the CHRP Midwifery Education Program and an additional 20 credits in the CON toward the fulfillment of the MS degree.
 When the student is registered to take the course(s) offered by the Midwifery Education Program, policies of CHRP, the Midwifery Education Program, and the specific course apply to that course.
 The policies of the CON will apply to courses that are offered by that college.